pydata/bottleneck/README.rst

 Bottleneck               Python, NumPy 1.5.1
 Unit tests               nose
 Compile                  gcc or MinGW
-Optional                 SciPy 0.8.0 (portions of benchmark)
+Optional                 SciPy 0.8.0 or 0.9.0 (portions of benchmark)
 ======================== ====================================================

 Directions for installing a *released* version of Bottleneck (i.e., one